 Word of the Day Wednesday: CSS ProfileTM

-Each Wednesday, MEFA features a Word of the Day, where we highlight a word (or sometimes a phrase) related to the college planning process.
-This month, we’re focusing on vocabulary related to preparing for the financial aid process.
+Each Wednesday, MEFA will feature a Word of the Day, where we'll highlight a word (or sometimes a phrase) related to the college planning process.
+This month, we're focusing on vocabulary related to the CSS Profile.

-Today’s Word of the Day is CSS Profile.
+Today's Word of the Day is CSS ProfileTM.

 The CSS Profile is a financial aid application administered by the College Board and used by almost 250 colleges, universities, and scholarship organizations across the United States.
 Schools and organizations that require the Profile use the information collected on the application to determine eligibility for their own financial aid funds.

 The Profile asks questions of both the student and parents related to income, assets, household size, and number of children in college.
 There is a fee to submit the Profile: $25 for submission to one school/organization, and $16 for each additional submission.